Tesla's Musk must address SEC contempt bid as he calls agency 'broken'

 He called the latest incident "a wild card that could potentially bring this tornado of uncertainty back into the Tesla story until resolved."

-Tesla shares were up 0.8 percent at US$301.13 around midday on Tuesday on the Nasdaq.
+Tesla shares closed 0.3 percent lower at US$297.86 on the Nasdaq.
 They had fallen as much as 3.3 percent earlier.

 SEC SAYS TWEETS NOT VETTED